vanallenlab/mpcproject-paper/README.md

    ```
 4. There are then two options for running the code:

-   - Simply run `python generate_figures.py`, which will run all the code and save the figures.
+   - Simply run `python generate_figures.py`, which will run all the code and save the figures to the `figures` folder.

    - If you want a more interactive approach, you can run `mpcproject-figures.ipynb` using [Jupyter Notebook](https://jupyter.org/), which is installed by default along with `conda`.
 To do this, the virtual environment needs to be accessible to Jupyter as a kernel.
 Run the following lines of code, after which `mpcproject_kernel` will be available as a kernel to select with `Jupyter Notebook` or `Jupyter Lab`.